MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity.md

 ---
 # Language Similarity Package

-Language Similarity Package is a package to understand document semantics. we put together  pre-trained models and concept-tagging algorithms as a software package that executes in the end user’s environment.
+Language Similarity Package is a package to understand document semantics.
+We put together  pre-trained models and concept-tagging algorithms as a software package that executes in the end user’s environment.
 Our customers can also tag, compare, and rebuild concept hierarchies based on any private corpus.

 ## Prerequisites